ObolNetwork/charon/docs/architecture.md

 type DutyDefinitionSet map[PubKey]DutyDefinition
 ```

-Note the `DutyRandao`, `DutyExit` & `DutyBuilderRegistration` isn’t scheduled by the scheduler, since they are initiated directly by VC.
+Note the `DutyRandao`, `DutyExit` & `DutyBuilderRegistration` aren’t scheduled by the scheduler, since they are initiated directly by VC.

 > ℹ️ The core workflow follows the immutable architecture approach, with immutable self-contained values flowing between components.
 > Values can be thought of as events or messages and components can be thought of as actors consuming and generating events.